-For the games in this PDF, I recommend using just two baggies for each pair of students, one for the 2D shapes cards and one for the fractions/shares of a whole/equal shares cards.
-There will be times when you want kids to use multiple sets of cards during a single game, so having similar cards altogether makes sense and saves you plastic baggies.
+For the games in this PDF, I recommend using just one baggie for each pair of students and put all the fraction cards in them.
+There will be many times when you want kids to use multiple sets of cards during a single game, so having them altogether makes sense and saves you plastic baggies.
 It's not a bad idea to mark some place on each card with a symbol, color, or number to indicate which bag it came out of, in case a stray piece is found on the floor.
+Of course, that's bound to happen!
 Each day as you begin math partner games, write on the board which cards students should take out of the baggies.
 They can leave the rest of the cards in the bag (or even choose to include them if they decide with their partners to make the game more challenging.)